czhlight/KB-QA/README.md

-Now we have uploaded FB5M.name.
-It contains the names(or aliases) of entities in FB5M.
-The context information we extracted will be uploaded after sorting out.
+Now we have uploaded FB2M.name, FB2M.notable_types and FB5M.name.
+These data are still being improved, please pay attention to the follow-up update.